Framing & conserving a painting

 Framing an oil painting:

-WHY OIL PAINTINGS ARE FRAMED WITHOUT GLASS
+WHY OIL PAINTINGS HAVE ALWAYS BEEN FRAMED WITHOUT GLASS

 CHOOSING A FRAME